KIPP Vision Primary Staff

 Tanya Flagg, Campus Business Operations Manager

-Tanya is the Campus Business Operations Manager.
+Tanya is the Business Operations Manager for KIPP Vision Academy and KIPP Vision Primary.
 She previously worked in accounting for the many years for multiple entities serving as Accounts Payable Manager, Accounting Associate and Payroll Specialist.
 Tanya also has a son that currently attends boarding school at St. Andrews Sewanee in Tennessee and is a recent graduate from KIPP South Fulton Academy.

 Leia Francis, Office Manager